andrew-m-vick/portfolio/README.md

   ![map](images/heatmap.png)

-- **[Used Car Price Predicter](https://github.com/andrew-m-vick/project-4-group-01):** Developed a machine learning model and dashboard to predict used car prices and implemented the model as well as a Tableau Story into a web app.
+- **[Used Car Price Prediction Model](https://github.com/andrew-m-vick/project-4-group-01):** Developed a machine learning model and dashboard to predict used car prices and implemented the model as well as a Tableau Story into a web app.

 ![car](images/tableau.png)